 Regardless of whether you are relocating for a foreign assignment or to go job hunting, a grasp of the Japanese language makes moving a lot easier.
 However, fluent language skills will not help you if you lack experience, specialized skills, or at least a background in business administration.
 You should also be aware that even young Japanese graduates are nowadays struggling to find employment.
 It’s not that easy to break into the local labor market.

-On the other hand, various kinds of engineers, industrial chemists, IT specialists, and qualified staff from other fields, such as green tech or med tech, have a better chance on the Japanese job market.
+On the other hand, various kinds of engineers, industrial chemists, and qualified staff from other fields, such as green tech or med tech, have a better chance on the Japanese job market.
+With Tokyo hosting the Olympic Games in 2020, the construction industry is also enjoying a resurgence, and would be a promising area when looking for work.
 Unless you are a traveling spouse or a younger expat moving to Japan as an exchange student, language teacher, or casual worker, a successful move depends on your skills and work experience.